stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 ### Updated Block Limits

 Block limits in the initial system described in [SIP-001][SIP-001-link] were designed conservatively such that a low compute threshold was required to run a functional node.
 These cost limits have been updated twice before, as improvements have been made to the stacks-node.
-This SIP calls for another block limit update to reflect several changes from both this SIP and improvements to reference implementation of the Clarity virtual machine:
+This SIP calls for another block limit update to reflect several changes from both this SIP and improvements to reference implementation of the Clarity virtual machine, and to accomodate the new block mining mechanism in Nakamoto, in which a miner is no longer racing against the next Bitcoin block.

 1. Contract calls are less computationally expensive due to practical optimizations in the Clarity virtual machine.
 2. Mining a Stacks block is no longer a race against the next Bitcoin block.